-To manually cancel system warning messages, simultaneously press both \blacktriangle and \blacktriangledown on the tachometer.
+To manually cancel system warning messages, simultaneously press both \triangle and ∇ on the tachometer.
 This will disable the warning message temporarily.
 If the problem is not corrected in one minute (five minutes for low fuel), the warning will be displayed again.
 The operator can cancel as often as needed.